-(1) For the years ended December 31, 2012, 2011, 2010, 2009 and 2008, total return is based on the change in market price during the respective years.
+(2) For the years ended December 31, 2011, 2010, 2009 and 2008, total return is based on the change in market price during the respective years.
+For the year ended December 31, 2007, total return is based on the change in net asset value per common share during the year.
+The total return for the period June 26, 2007 through December 31, 2007 based on the change in market price per common share during such period was 1.18%.
 Total return calculations take into account dividends and distributions, if any, reinvested in accordance with the Company's dividend reinvestment plan and do not reflect brokerage commissions.
 Total return is not annualized.